 You’re considered fully vaccinated against COVID-19 two weeks after you’ve received either a single-dose vaccine, like Johnson & Johnson, or the second dose of a two-dose vaccine like Pfizer or Moderna.

-- You do not need to get tested or quarantine if you have close contact with someone with COVID-19 as long as you are asymptomatic.
-If you develop any symptoms of COVID-19, isolate from others, contact your doctor health care provider, and get tested.
+- You do not need to quarantine if you have close contact with someone with COVID-19.

 What you should still do